qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 **Rust prefers data-oriented design.
 Rust doesn't fit OOP.
 Rust dislikes sharing mutable data.
 Rust dislikes circular reference**.
 Getter and setter can easily cause contagious borrow issue.
 Sharing and mutation has many limitations.

 **Rust is less flexible and does not suit quick iteration**.
 A new requirement often require changing reference structure, which often involve large refactoring in Rust.
+Putting everything into arena can mitigate this problem.

 **Rust saves time of debugging memory safety issue and thread safety issue**.
 Many memory safety issues and thread safety issues are random.
 Random bugs are not easy to reproduce and debug.
 In a complex and unfamiliar codebase, debugging a random bug may take weeks or months.
 Rust greatly saves debugging time in this aspect.

+Rust's constraints apply to **both human and AI**.
+In a large C/C++ codebase, both human and AI can accidentally break memory safety and thread safety in **non-obvious way**.
+Rust can protect against that.
+Rust also makes reviewing PR easier: as long as CI passes and it doesn't use `unsafe`, it won't break memory and thread safety.
+Note that Rust doesn't protect against logical error.